 You should know that learning to meditate is similar to any other skill.
 It takes consistent practice to make it a part of your regular life.
-Your focus will wander off sometimes and it would take some practice to get into the habit.
+However, your focus will wander off sometimes and it would take some practice to get into the habit.
 You might even find it hard to understand how to meditate in bed for beginners; there is no need to worry.

-Meditation for Sleep – Beginner’s Tips
+Meditation for Mindfulness – Beginner’s Tips

 Meditation is a fairly easy way to relax if you follow the steps mentioned below;